Ebone-Del1269/CarSharing-Report-with-SQL-Queries/README.md

 The analysis focuses on demand patterns, time-based demand, weather conditions, temperature categories, wind speed, and humidity.

-The purpose of the analysis is to provide insights that can support the company's marketing team in understanding demand patterns and other weather-related trends.
+The purpose of the analysis is to provide insights to help the company's marketing team understand demand patterns and other weather-related trends.

 ## Database Structure